kubeflow/katib/docs/components-env-variables.md

 Check [here](https://github.com/docker-library/docs/tree/master/mysql#environment-variables) about all environment variables for the MySQL docker image.

-Katib MySQL environment variables must be matched with Katib DB Manager environment variables.
+Katib MySQL environment variables must be matched with the Katib DB Manager environment variables.